hamaluik/hermes/ARCHITECTURE.md

 ### Native Menu Events

 The application provides a native File menu with standard keyboard shortcuts.
-Menu item clicks trigger events that the frontend listens to, ensuring consistent behavior between menu and toolbar.
+Menu item clicks trigger events that the frontend listens to, ensuring consistent behaviour between menu and toolbar.

 **Menu Structure:**
 - File → New (Cmd/Ctrl+N)